2.15 Automatic fire suppression systems

 Fire suppression should be appropriate to the occupancy and should be determined on the basis of a risk assessment.
 Where provided, an automatic life safety sprinkler system should be designed and installed in accordance with the LPC Rules for Automatic Sprinkler Installations 2009, Incorporating BS EN 12845: 2015 including life safety recommendations.

 For a suppression system to be effective it is essential that there is an appropriate water supply.
-Therefore, designers need to discuss with Scottish Water what supply is likely to be available and what pressure can be expected.
+To assist the developer or designer in the initial stages of design of residential buildings, Scottish Water have produced a policy note on the installation of automatic fire suppression systems titled ‘Sprinkler systems for domestic and residential occupancies’.
+The policy note may be downloaded from the resource section of Scottish Water’s website.
+However, there is still a need for developers and designers to discuss project specific details with Scottish Water to determine what supply is likely to be available and what pressure can be expected.
 It is recognised that pressures may vary throughout the day and night, over the year and perhaps in future years.
-Therefore it is imperative that the system is designed on the basis of what the minimum pressure and flow is likely to be.
+Therefore, it is imperative that the system is designed on the basis of what the minimum pressure and flow is likely to be.
 If there is any doubt, a tank and pump arrangement should be used.

 It is strongly recommended that developers should consult Scottish Water and the suppression system contractor early in the design process.
 For example, benefit could be gained through economies of scale with the agreed provision of a communal water supply tanks and pumps.